morpheusseu/bilibili_video_downloader/README.md

 1. Clone this repository to your local machine.
 2. Install Python 3.10 if you haven't already.
 3. Install the required packages by running `pip install -r requirements.txt` in your terminal.
+4. Install [ffmpeg](https://ffmpeg.org/download.html) and update it into environment path(it use ffmpeg to mix streams).
-4. Run `python main_window.py` in your terminal to start the GUI.
+5. Run `python main_window.py` in your terminal to start the GUI.

 ## Modes